silx-kit/h5web/packages/h5wasm/README.md

 in other HDF5 files.
 Such links will appear as unresolved entities in the viewer.

-### File size is limited (`H5WasmProvider` only)
+### Buffer size limit with `H5WasmBufferProvider`

-> This limitation doesn't apply to `H5WasmLocalFileProvider`.

-Since `H5WasmProvider` requires the entire HDF5 file to be passed as a single `ArrayBuffer`, there's a limit to how big a file you can load.
+Since `H5WasmBufferProvider` requires the entire HDF5 file to be passed as a single `ArrayBuffer`, there's a limit to how big a file you can load.
 This limit depends on your browser, on your operating system, and on your machine's resources.